Semantic Search & Knowledge Graph: How Google Understands Meaning

 Hummingbird: The Turning Point (2013)

-The Hummingbird Update in August 2013 was not just an adjustment to the existing algorithm – it was a complete rebuild. for the first time, Google could understand entire sentences as coherent queries instead of breaking them down into individual keywords.
+The Hummingbird Update in August 2013 was not just an adjustment to the existing algorithm – it was a complete rebuild.
+For the first time, Google could understand entire sentences as coherent queries instead of breaking them down into individual keywords.
 The search engine began to ask for the meaning behind the words.

 An example: The search “How far is it from Berlin to the nearest beach?” used to be broken down into individual words.
 Google would have found pages containing “Berlin,” “beach,” and “far.”
 After Hummingbird, Google understands that this is a distance query, that “nearest beach” is a geographical concept, and that the user expects a specific mileage figure.